drawcall/lottie-node/README.md

 This is real time rendering.
 Although it is pretty optimized, it always helps if you keep your AE project to what is necessary<br/>
 More optimizations are on their way, but try not to use huge shapes in AE only to mask a small part of it.<br/>
 Too many nodes will also affect performance.

-### Help
-If you have any animations that don't work or want me to export them, don't hesitate to write. <br/>
-I'm really interested in seeing what kind of problems the plugin has. <br/>
-my email is **hernantorrisi@gmail.com**

 ## AE Feature Support
 - The script supports precomps, shapes, solids, images, null objects, texts